MicrosoftDocs/OfficeDocs-O365ITPro/yammer/get-started-with-yammer/azure-ad-b2b-guests-yammer.md

 ## Licensing for guest access

 Guest access is included with all Microsoft 365 Business Standard, Microsoft 365 Enterprise, and Microsoft 365 Education subscriptions.
-No additional Microsoft 365 license is necessary.
+No other Microsoft 365 license is necessary.
 Yammer doesn't restrict the number of guests you can add.
 However, the total number of guests that can be added to your tenant may be restricted by the paid features of Azure AD.
 For more information, see [Billing model for Azure AD External Identities](/azure/active-directory/external-identities/external-identities-pricing).

 ## What features are not supported for Guests?

 We are working hard to bring all Yammer functionality to the new B2B guests in Yammer.
 Below is the list of features still in progress:
 - **Personal email, non-Microsoft 365 business email, and phone number-based legacy accounts** – Users with Microsoft 365 Business email accounts can be added as guests.
 Other email domains like Gmail or Yahoo mail etc. will not be supported in this release.
 - **Cross-Geography guests** – Today we enable organizations to host Yammer in two data centers – Europe and North America.
 With this new guest support, users will be able to add guests from their same geography.
-Please check [the Yammer public roadmap](https://go.microsoft.com/fwlink/?linkid=2132131) to see timelines for Cross-Geography support.
+Check [the Yammer public roadmap](https://go.microsoft.com/fwlink/?linkid=2132131) to see timelines for Cross-Geography support.

 - **Private messages** – Private messages are disabled for B2B guests in Yammer.
 - **Live events** – Currently guest users will not be able to participate in live events because guests are not yet supported by Microsoft Stream.
 To learn more about when these features will be available, please refer to our [Microsoft Yammer roadmap](https://go.microsoft.com/fwlink/?linkid=2132131).